 I live with someone who does not get bitten by mosquitos nearly as much as I do.
-I have been told that I have “sweet blood” and that is why they are more attracted to me than other people.
+I have been told I have “sweet blood, ” which is why they are more attracted to me than others.
 While I am never one to turn down a compliment, I had to get to the bottom of this.

-Mosquitos track you by the C02 that you exhale so when you are in a group there is more CO2 and you increase the target zone.
-They are also attracted to dark colours which is why scientists suggest wearing long-sleeved, light coloured clothing.
+Mosquitos track you by the C02 that you exhale, so when you are in a group, there is more CO2, and you increase the target zone.
+They are also attracted to dark colours, so scientists suggest wearing long-sleeved, light-colored clothing.

 I remember my friends, who worked as tree planters, would load up on Avon’s Skin So Soft before heading out to the bush.
-I thought it was odd but mosquitos don’t like the smell.
-Avon also got a whiff of this and created Avon’s Bug Guard, their slogan is “loved by moms, not by bugs”.
-The modern day equivalent is Victoria Secrets’ Bombshell Perfume.
+I thought it was odd, but mosquitos don’t like the smell.
+Avon also got a whiff of this and created Avon’s Bug Guard; their slogan is “Loved by moms, not by bugs.”
+The modern-day equivalent is Victoria Secrets’ Bombshell Perfume.
 Who knew?
-If you are looking for a bug spray, experts recommend looking for ingredients such as oil of lemon eucalyptus, 2-undecanone, IR3535, picaridin and DEET.
+If you are looking for a bug spray, experts recommend looking for ingredients such as oil of lemon eucalyptus, 2-undecanoate, IR3535, picaridin, and DEET.

-If you don’t like sprays, there are a number of devices on the market that you can plug in, run on propane or wear on your belt.
-Most operate on the principal of a human emitting CO2.
-There are also a number of ultrasonic, lightbulb and app-based bug zappers that claim to work however, mosquitos are not attracted to light, sound or sticky tape so don’t waste your money.
+If you don’t like sprays, there are several devices on the market that you can plug in, run on propane or wear on your belt.
+Most operate on the principle of a human emitting CO2.
+Some ultrasonic, lightbulb, and app-based bug zappers claim to work; however; mosquitos are not attracted to light, sound, or sticky tape, so don’t waste your money.

 I have experimented with a few and found that the best one to use on my boat is the ThermaCELL LED Lantern.
 It uses butane to warm a cartridge that is filled with allethrin, a synthetic version of the natural bug repellent found in chrysanthemums.
-It takes about 15 minutes to heat up but one cartridge lasts for 30 – 50 hours depending on the model (prices start at $29.99).
-They claim it protects up to a 15 X 15 foot area but, boaters beware, it does not work on a windy day.
-Come to think of it, I don’t think I have ever been bitten by a mosquito on a windy day?
-Even in my short-sleeved, dark clothing, drinking beer with my “sweet blood”.
+It takes about 15 minutes to heat up, but one cartridge lasts for 30 – 50 hours, depending on the model.
+There is also a rechargeable version called the ThermaCell Recharge.
+They claim it protects up to a 15 X 15-foot area, but, boaters beware, it does not work on a windy day.
+Come to think of it, I don’t think I have ever been bitten by a mosquito on a windy day.
+Even in my short-sleeved, dark clothing, drinking beer with my “sweet blood.”

 This blog contains affiliate links.